Song Yadong: Ultimate Fighting Championship

+2017

-In November 2017, it was announced that Song Yadong would step in on short notice, to fight the first ever Indian-born fighter in the UFC and fellow debutante, Baharat Kandare at UFC Fight Night: Bisping vs. Gastelum in Shanghai, China.
-Song's UFC debut took place on November 25, 2017.
-Song landed fast counter punches, combinations and some heavy leg kicks, but at the end of the fourth minute, Song landed a right hand that knocked Khandare down, causing Khandare to reach for Song's legs to try and get a takedown; however, it was not a good attempt and Song was easily able to secure a front choke, giving Song his first UFC win and his third win by submission.
+In November 2017, it was announced that Song Yadong would step in on short notice, to fight the first ever Indian-born fighter in the UFC and fellow debutante, Baharat Kandare at UFC Fight Night 122 on November 25, 2017 in Shanghai, China.
+He won the fight via submission due to a guillotine choke in the first round.
 This fight earned him his first Performance of the Night award.

-In Song's second UFC fight, he faced Brazilian jiu-jitsu practitioner and Muay Thai fighter, Felipe Arantes on June 23, 2018, at UFC Fight Night: Cowboy vs. Edwards in Singapore.
-After a strong first round, with Song landing quick counter punches and securing top control after catching an Arantes' kick, the second round saw much of the same, except Arantes shot for a double-leg which ultimately resulted in Song easily shucking it off with Arantes, again, landing on his back with Song attempting an arm-triangle choke.
-However, with exactly a minute left in the second round, Arantes was able to force a stand up and returned to his feet.
-With 10 seconds remaining in the round, Arantes was being pushed against the fence and what was looking like another round being won by Song; Song landed a hard elbow, which forced Arantes to crumple onto his knees that forced the referee to jump in and end the fight, declaring Song the victor by way of technical knockout at 4:59 of the second round.
-With this win, Song received the Performance of the Night bonus which earned him an extra $50,000.
+2018

+Song faced Felipe Arantes on June 23, 2018, at UFC Fight Night 132 in Singapore.
+He won the fight via technical knockout in the second round.
+This win earned him another Performance of the Night bonus.

 Song was expected to face Frankie Saenz on 24 November 2018 at UFC Fight Night 141.
 However, it was reported on November 7, 2018 that he pulled out of the event due to injury and he was replaced by newcomer Vince Morales.
 He won the fight via unanimous decision.

+2019

 Song was scheduled to face Alejandro Pérez on March 2, 2019 at UFC 235.
 However, it was reported on January 11, 2019 that he pulled out due to an undisclosed reason.
 He was replaced by Cody Stamann.
 The bout with Pérez was rescheduled and eventually took place on July 6, 2019 at UFC 239.
 Song won the fight via knockout in the first round.
 This win earned him the Performance of the Night award.

 Song faced Cody Stamann on December 7, 2019, at UFC on ESPN 7.
 After three round fight, the fight ended with a majority draw.